 1. What’s your story?
 Where are you from?

 My story has been a meandering but perfect Dylan path.
 I grew up in the midwest (SE Michigan) as an average and ungifted kid.
 University was a great time for me because for the first time I learned that a) I was smart and b) I enjoyed learning.
 Beyond that, it was clear traditional education wasn’t for me, so after two years I left school to pursue a certificate in Digital Media Arts from a local school.
-They taught us just enough to be dangerous in the areas of videography, post production, motion graphics, and web and graphic design.
+They taught us just enough to be dangerous in the areas of videography, post-production, motion graphics, and web and graphic design.
 Upon completing the program I was whisked off to New Orleans for my first job as a graphic designer.
 The next few years were highs and lows of learning how to be a designer for other people, honing my skills and style, and trying to pay off student loans (remember that degree I didn’t finish?).
 A couple years ago, I was working for a tech startup doing UI and marketing work, aka being someone else’s hands for someone else’s vision.
 This is why designers are amazing, they can slip into this crucial role, absolutely kill the work, and move on.
 I can’t.
 I found I had a hard time caring so deeply for the work then needing to step aside as poor decisions were made above my head.
-I hated working in a creative industry and not feeling creative; I felt I had a bigger vision and world to share.
-So in my spare time I started my first 100 day drawing challenge to get myself less intimidated by my art supplies, and on the road to being the artist I always hoped I could be.
+I hated working in the creative industry and not feeling creative; I felt I had a bigger vision and world to share.
+So in my spare time, I started my first 100-day drawing challenge to get myself less intimidated by my art supplies, and on the road to being the artist, I always hoped I could be.
 Shortly after, I published my first class on Skillshare showing how I was digitizing my little sketches, and both of these things proved to be incredibly fruitful planted seeds.
 Fast forward to now, where I no longer work as anyone’s hands.
 I call myself an illustrator and artist and get to create floral and whimsical illustrations for brands, products, and packaging of all kinds.
 I’m also a teacher; I now have 9 classes on Skillshare, 30k students, and over a million minutes watched.
-I went from feeling very lonely in a job that felt cold, to feeling like I have the biggest community of gifted peers and friends, and a job that I always want to be thinking and dreaming about.
+I went from feeling very lonely in a job that felt cold, to feeling like I have the biggest community of gifted peers and friends and a job that I always want to be thinking and dreaming about.
 TL;DR: I started in graphic design and slowly transitioned to illustration and surface design.
 I teach on the side.
 I wave at dogs.

 2. Tell us about your aesthetic.

 My aesthetic is retro, bold, and feminine/whimsical, but that last part is always grounded with ugly colors, a touch of humor, or a hint of darkness.
 It’s never too pretty pretty.
-I rely on color to define my shapes and tone, line to define my textures, details, and values, and overall I shoot for a minimal approach to my pieces.
+I rely on color to define my shapes and tone, lines to define my textures, details, and values, and overall I shoot for a minimal approach to my pieces.

 3. What is your favourite medium and why?

 If I have to just pick one, I’d have to go with pen and ink, and more specifically my trusty Pilot Precise v5 pen.
-I love that it can define shape, texture, and value, and for that reason I think it can do the most work out of my most used mediums.
+I love that it can define shape, texture, and value, and for that reason, I think it can do the most work out of my most used mediums.
 I also enjoy that I can use it virtually anywhere.
 Gouache is not far behind though; that inky and flat and creamy texture is just tooooo good for me to resist.

 4. What is your artistic process like?

 I almost always work in a hybrid workflow that employs both traditional/analog methods and digital processes.
 The general flow is this: brainstorm, sketch, refining (composition and shape), color, finishing touches.
-For the most part the first steps happen with my hands in a sketchbook of some kind, but every once in awhile I’ll use my iPad (her name is Maude) to sketch more quickly if I’m having a hard time getting the idea out.
+For the most part, the first steps happen with my hands in a sketchbook of some kind, but every once in awhile, I’ll use my iPad (her name is Maude) to sketch more quickly if I’m having a hard time getting the idea out.
 I’m not a quick artist, I have to decide things one at a time (story>shape>composition>details>color>texture), but I’ve leaned into this and enjoy the long and thoughtful process.
 Most of my work is finished in Photoshop, though I do use Illustrator frequently as well.